Country: Global / Non-Specific

 THIS DOCUMENT HAS BEEN PREPARED FOR THE PURPOSES OF THE PPP IN INFRASTRUCTURE RESOURCE CENTER FOR CONTRACTS, LAWS AND REGULATIONS.
 IT IS A CHECKLIST FOR GENERAL GUIDANCE PURPOSES ONLY AND SHOULD NOT BE USED AS A SUBSTITUTE FOR SPECIFIC LEGAL ADVICE FOR A PROJECT.

-PPP in Infrastructure Resource Center for Contracts, Laws and Regulations (PPPLRC)
+PPP in Legal Resource Center for Contracts, Laws and Regulations (PPPLRC)